narayan123411/EmoVibe/README.md

 # EmoVibe
 EmoVibe: Personalized Emotion-Driven Music Recommendations

-# Project Title: “EmoVibe: Personalized Emotion-Driven Music Recommendations”

-# Project Leader: Narayan Raval
+Project Leader: Narayan Raval

-# Project Member: Benjamin Claudius, Mounika katta
+Project Member: Benjamin Claudius, Mounika katta

 # Aim:
 The aim of this project is to develop an intelligent AI-driven music companion, EmoVibe, capable of curating and playing music in real-time based on the user's emotions and situational context.
 This system will leverage advanced emotion recognition and contextual understanding techniques to accurately identify a user's emotions, whether expressed through text or voice, and cater to their current situation, such as driving or relaxing.
 By analyzing emotional cues and situational information, EmoVibe will provide a seamless music experience that aligns with the user's emotional state and activities, enhancing their mood and overall well-being.